Israel says it has received another set of human remains from militants in Gaza

-DEIR AL-BALAH, Gaza Strip (AP) — Israel on Tuesday said it received human remains that Palestinian militants handed over to the Red Cross, but it was not immediately clear if they were one of three hostages remaining in the Gaza Strip.
+DEIR AL-BALAH, Gaza Strip (AP) — Israel on Tuesday said it received human remains turned over by Palestinian militants and forensic experts were trying to determine if they belonged to one of the three remaining hostages held in Gaza.

-The remains were then taken for forensic testing and identification in Tel Aviv.
-The handover is the latest under last month's fragile ceasefire that has held despite accusations by both sides of violations.
+The handover was the latest under a fragile ceasefire that began in October and has held despite accusations by both sides of violations.

-Palestinian Islamic Jihad said it found the remains earlier this week in Nuseirat, a refugee camp in central Gaza.
+The Palestinian militant group Islamic Jihad said it found the remains earlier this week in Nuseirat, a refugee camp in central Gaza.

-Palestinian militants have returned 25 bodies of hostages under the ceasefire deal that went into effect on Oct.
-10. The remaining hostages are two Israelis and a man from Thailand.
+The ceasefire requires Hamas to release all hostages, and Palestinian militants have returned 25 hostage bodies so far.
+The remaining hostages are two Israelis and a man from Thailand.
 In return, Israel has released the bodies of 330 Palestinians to Gaza.
 Most remain unidentified.

-Under Israeli pressure to hurry, Hamas says it has not been able to reach all the remains of hostages because they are buried under rubble from Israel’s two-year offensive.
-Israel has accused the militants of dragging their feet and threatened to resume military operations or withhold humanitarian aid if all remains are not returned.
+Israel has accused Hamas of stalling and threatened to resume military operations or withhold humanitarian aid if all remains are not returned.
+Hamas says it has not been able to reach all the remains of hostages because they are buried under rubble from Israel’s two-year offensive.

 Netanyahu’s office asserted that the delay amounted to a ceasefire violation.